 A video encoder converts raw video footage from your camera into a digital format suitable for live streaming or storage.
 Without a proper encoding solution, your computer's processor becomes overloaded, leading to dropped frames, stream stutters, and system crashes.

 BEST PICK: The OBSBOT Talent is an exceptional hardware encoder and live streaming hub that untethers your production from heavy computer setups.
-By handling video encoding completely independently, it eliminates CPU stress, dropped frames, and system lag, serving as an all-in-one epicenter to monitor, switch, encode, and record multi-cam setups directly to the internet without requiring a dedicated streaming PC.
+It eliminates CPU stress, dropped frames, and system lag, serving as an all-in-one epicenter to monitor, switch, encode, and record multi-cam setups directly to the internet without requiring a dedicated streaming PC.

 From recording vocals and live tracking to editing, mixing, mastering, and arranging tracks, your DAW acts as the central interface for your music recording equipment.
 Popular software options include: